miolabs/MIOJSLibs/GETTING_STARTED.md

 ## Getting started from a template

+### Setup

-1. install [miojs](https://www.npmjs.com/package/miojs), it's a command-line tool to help with the projects built with MIOJSLibs.
+1. install [miojs](https://www.npmjs.com/package/miojs), a command-line tool to help with the projects built with MIOJSLibs.

    ```bash
    npm install miojs -g